-By: Aaron Inglethorpe
+By Aaron Inglethorpe

-tradeshow marketing with online marketing taking the world by storm, you might forget about the power still held in its offline alternative.
+With online marketing taking the world by storm, you might forget about the power still held in its offline alternative.

 One of those is tradeshow marketing: presenting your company, product or service at industry events.
 But if you think tradeshows only deliver great returns for specific types of business, you might be wrong.

 Tradeshows are a fantastic marketing tactic for any business to improve sales and build relationships.
 From engineering events to tradeshows for wedding companies, it’s not an activity that fails to make an impact on your bottom line.